PrebenRonningen/GPU-CPU-Rasterizer/README.md

 Toggeling between GPU and CPU by the click of a buttton.
 This project was done using the Effects shader system from DirectX

+# What the rasterizer can do:

+- Triangle Mesh Rasterizing
+- Camera, Dynamic movement with Keyboard & Mouse, adjustable FOV
+- Runtime Rendermode change from CPU to GPU (switch from Right handedness to Left handedness)
+- Transparancy(not entirely implemented on CPU-Rasterizer)
+- Cycle SamplingState: Point, Linear, Anisotropic (only GPU)
+- Cycle Cullmodes: None, Front-Face and Back-Face Culling
+- Togeling the use of textures (CPU only)
+- Cycling Scenes if multiple are added
+- Turntable
+- Frustrum culling

 # Comparison
 Hardware Rasterizing